 - Asks the victim to do a quick errand that they haven’t time to get to

-- Calls on behalf of a horrible boss, relying on the victim to help so that the attacker doesn’t get in trouble
+- Calls on behalf of their horrible boss, relying on the victim to help so that the attacker doesn’t get in trouble

 Types of phishing